Introduction to Driver Education

 We hope you enjoy the new system and the money you’re saving !

-These are NOT timed events and NOT race practices.
-All timing and timing devices are forbidden.
+DE’s are NOT timed events and NOT race practices.
+All timing and timing devices are strictly forbidden.

-1. The use of a ONLY SNELL SA2015-2020 or their equivalent BSI and SFI certified helmets or newer helmet is required to participate in the Driver Education.
+- The use of a SNELL 2015 (SA) or SNELL 2020 (SA) certified helmet is required to participate in Driver Education events.
 Open or closed face at driver’s option.